 I am an Assistant Professor at Ryerson University.
 Previously I was an Applied Research Scientist at Element AI.
 I am interested in artificial intelligence, particularly in the areas of automated planning, heuristic search, knowledge representation, reinforcement learning, and game-playing agents.
-See the links to the left for a list of publications.

 Contact me at email@example.com where x=rick.valenzano (ie. replace "x" with "rick.valenzano" without the quotation marks).
 Try and grab that email address, you meddling spambots.